 - View real-time marketing campaign progress and performance

-- Manage all of your brand development tasks and seamlessly collaborate with your team
+- Manage all of your brand strategy tasks and seamlessly collaborate with your team

 - Provide visibility into tasks and assignees to make sure your brand launch stays on track

-Building your brand is a big job, but it doesn’t have to be completely overwhelming.
-Wrike can help make things easier for you so you can focus on building the world’s next best brand.
-Start your free trial today.
+Building a brand is a big job, but it doesn’t have to be completely overwhelming.
+Wrike can help streamline operations so you can focus on building the world’s next best brand.
+Start your free trial today and see.